bborgesr/vault-shiny-app/README.md

 install.packages("httr")
 ```

 Now, you can run the app.
-You shoudl see the following:
+You should see the following:

 ![Initial state](screenshots/init.png)